adigaandyt/LetsReview-Infra/README.md

 - `outputs.tf`: Outputs after the Terraform apply.

 ## Repository Modules
--`/argocd/`: Installs ArgoCD onto the EKS Cluster when the infrastructure goes up -`/eks/`: Deploys and EKS Cluster and an IAM role and policies attached -`/network/`: Deploys a VPC and public subnets based on the input value -`/nodes/`: Creates a node group of worker nodes and the necessary IAM roles and policies for them
+-`/argocd/`: Installs ArgoCD onto the EKS Cluster when the infrastructure goes up<br>
+-`/eks/`: Deploys and EKS Cluster and an IAM role and policies attached <br>
+-`/network/`: Deploys a VPC and public subnets based on the input value<br>
+-`/nodes/`: Creates a node group of worker nodes and the necessary IAM roles and policies for them<br>

 ## Getting Started
 in `providers.tf` "